-Thinking of starting a new business in 2015?
+Thinking of starting a new business?
 The type of company you found can have a significant effect on your tax obligation in the coming years.

 Of the most common business entities—including partnerships, LLCs and corporations—sole proprietorships are widely considered the simplest type.
 A sole proprietorship refers to an unincorporated business owned and operated by a single person or, in some cases, a married couple.
 Because all of your business’ revenues are considered personal income, filing taxes as a sole proprietor is relatively simple, but this doesn’t mean it’s without its drawbacks.

 Let’s take a look at what a sole proprietorship means for your taxes and find out how you can minimize your tax burden in the coming years.

 Understanding Sole Proprietorships